sakamies/built-in-accessibility/README.md

 ### `<a>`

-- Focusable, so a nyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
+- Focusable, so anyone using a screen reader, keyboard or anything else without a pointer (like a mouse or a finger) can understand where on the page they are at.
 - Destination url is usually shown by browsers in some kind of preview
-- Gets announced as a link by screen readers
 - You can open links to a new window or tab. (most browsers)
 - You can see the url you're about to go to. (most desktop browsers)
+- You can copy and share the url of a link
+- Gets announced as a link by screen readers
+- Screen reader users can get a list of links on the page an navigate by that
+- Screen readers also announce if the link will open in a new window, desktop users usually get a hint about that too
+- Search engines understand links, they don't understand plain clickable divs
+- You can use the target attribute to get browsers to open links in new tabs
+- Users can open links in new tabs with the mouse, finger, keyboard or screen reader

+If you do anything custom with links, there's a lot to test on different platforms, so if you do something custom, be sure to at least be intentional if you override default functionality.

 ### `<sub>`, `<sup>`